active-group/reacl/README.md

 To help React identify the individual to-do items in the list, it uses a list of `dom/keyed` elements that attach string keys to the individual items.

+Each to-do-item is instantiated by calling the class as a function, with the component that is instantiating (the "parent" component) as its first argument followed by the class arguments.

 This component supports two different user actions: By typing, the user submits a new description for the to-do item in progress.
 That